Skip to content

 IRS Form 4557: Safeguarding Taxpayer Data Guide

 Tax professionals searching for "IRS Form 4557" are typically looking for IRS Publication 4557, titled Safeguarding Taxpayer Data: A Guide for Your Business.
-Unlike the W-2 or 1099 series, Publication 4557 is not a tax filing form — it is the IRS's official compliance guide outlining what every tax professional must do to protect sensitive client data under federal law.
+Unlike the W-2 or 1099 series, Publication 4557 is not a tax filing form you submit — it is the IRS's official compliance guide outlining what every tax professional must do to protect sensitive client data under federal law.

 First published in 2004 and updated regularly, Publication 4557 draws its legal authority from the Gramm-Leach-Bliley Act (GLBA) and the Federal Trade Commission (FTC) Safeguards Rule.
 The IRS uses this publication to communicate specific security controls, administrative requirements, and incident response obligations that apply to anyone who prepares federal tax returns or handles Federal Tax Information (FTI).
-The current version is available as a free download from the IRS website.
+The current version is available as a free PDF download from the IRS website.

 If your firm has been told to review "IRS Form 4557" by a compliance auditor, a professional association, or an IRS representative, this guide breaks down exactly what Publication 4557 requires — and the concrete steps your practice must take to achieve and maintain compliance in 2026.